What Are You Leaving Behind & What Are You Moving Towards?

 What are you leaving behind?

-Most people don’t consciously process what they’re leaving behind when they relocate.
+Some people don’t consciously process what they’re leaving behind when they relocate.
 There’s usually too much to organise, decide, and mentally hold.

 So instead of being felt and integrated, what’s left behind is often carried silently in the nervous system.